satuhalinen/satuhalinen/README.md

 🏋️ At free time I love to do sports

-💬 Check out my LinkedIn profile, too!
+💬 Check out my LinkedIn profile: https://fi.linkedin.com/in/satu-halinen-a25a781b7!